Some people burn sage to cleanse a new home of any lingering negative spirits. I, ever the multitasker, make sage pizza.

 Instructions

-- Melt the remaining tablespoon of butter in a small skillet or saucepan over medium-high heat.
-Add the sage leaves and fry without stirring for a few minutes, just until they curl and crisp up.
-Use tongs to transfer the fried sage leaves to a paper towel.
+- While the pizza bakes, melt the remaining tablespoon of butter in a small skillet over medium-high heat.
+Add the whole sage leaves and fry without stirring for a few minutes, just until they curl and crisp up.
+Turn off the heat and transfer the fried sage leaves to a paper towel.

 Leave a Reply